 Much about how we are governed at the global level remains a mystery.
 Scholars at the Institute are working to understand and map the levers of political, economic and legal authority in the world today.
 The Institute focuses on young scholars and policy makers from who bring new ideas and perspectives to comparative and international legal research and policy.
 The IGLP aims to facilitate the emergence of a creative dialog among young experts from around the world, strengthening our global capacity for innovation and cooperative research.

 The Institute is generously supported by our Lead Sponsor, Santander Universities, who has been with the Institute since we began.
-The Qatar Foundation joined us in 2012 as a Lead Sponsor, supporting our workshop in Doha as well as our research and program initiatives worldwide.
 The Real Colegio Complutense at Harvard University was a co-founder for the Institute and continues to play a crucial role as a Sponsor for our efforts, along with the Garrigues Law Firm in Spain.
 We are deeply grateful for their support, and for that of our friends and sponsors at Cleary, Gottlieb, Steen & Hamilton in Brussels.

 The Institute has built strong relationships with faculty at a wide range of foreign institutions, represented by the scholars who participate in our Advisory Councils.
 They provide a focal point at Harvard Law School for faculty and students interested in new thinking about issues of global governance and international affairs.
 Each year, we sponsor a variety of conferences, workshops and symposia, both in Cambridge and in collaboration with our friends abroad.
 We regularly host both scholars and policy practitioners as Visiting Researchers and Fellows at Harvard, deepening our collaborative network among those seeking new approaches to international law, political economy and economic development from governments, international institutions, the private sector and the non-governmental sector.